waldronlab/data-science-seminar/Causal-Inference-What-If/README.md

 * [An Introduction to Statistical Learning](https://www-bcf.usc.edu/~gareth/ISL/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
 * [Statistical Rethinking: A Bayesian Course with Examples in R and Stan](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath, with [supplement by Solomon Kurz](https://bookdown.org/connect/#/apps/1850/access) and [lectures by McElreath](https://www.youtube.com/channel/UCNJK6_DZvcMqNSzQdEkzvzA/playlists).
 * The Art of Data Science (https://leanpub.com/artofdatascience or https://bookdown.org/rdpeng/artofdatascience/) by Roger D. Peng and Elizabeth Matsui.

-* [Causal Inference: What If](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) by Miguel Hernan and Jamie Robins
+[Causal Inference: What If]: https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/